wallners/beredskapish/README.md

 # Rules
 The game of Beredskapish explores the idea of taking an exact number of tricks specified by a bid before the hand.

-Number of players: 3 players.
+## Number of players
+The game is played with three players.
 Every non-human players become a boit.

 ## Deck
 The game is played using a standard 52-card deck, with ace (A) being the highest rank, two (2) the lowest.